Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 Vadu Beach, Romania

-One of the few wild-ish beaches left in Romania, and also one of the last that hasn’t seen massive construction projects yet.
+This is the second wild-ish beach in Romania, but also one of the last that hasn’t seen massive construction projects yet.

 As a result, it’s silent and off the beaten path – something you rarely can find in the country.